joshuaDAmato/adesnikBehaviorDataAnalysis/ibllibNotes.md

 	- 0 corresponds to trial stim init position
 	- Positive numbers corresponds to rightward mvmt and vice versa
 - Raw datafile columns are: position, RE timestamp, RE position, Bonsai timestamp
+- Return data:
-- Return data: df with 3 columns and N positions
+	- df with 3 columns and N positions
 	- Return type: pd.DataFrame
+	- columns for index, relative timestamp, and relative position
 - How will/could/is this help(ing) us?